MU-Enigma/Enigma-GenAI-Challenges/Level 0/CMB-i/README.md

 make the white part black and the black part red

-Although GPT failed to swap the black text into red, I believe it adds to the creative effect I was going for a bloody image, however i believe this looks more spooky than my previous ides
+Although GPT failed to swap the black text into red, I believe it adds to the creative effect I was going for a bloody image, however i believe this looks more spooky than my previous idea